 To enroll in the QMB program, you first need to be enrolled in Medicare Part A.

 The next step is to review your income and assets to see if you fall below the limits set by Medicare.
 But remember there are exceptions to those limits, and you’re encouraged to apply even if your income or assets exceed them.

-To apply, you’ll need to contact your state Medicaid office.
-Check online to find your state’s office locations, or call Medicare at 800-MEDICARE.
+To apply for the QMB program, you’ll need to contact your state Medicaid office.
+You can check online to find your state’s office locations, or call Medicare at 800-MEDICARE.
 The documentation you’ll need varies by state, but your application process will likely include submissions of identification, proof of Medicare coverage, and financial information.

 Once you submit your application, you should receive a confirmation or denial within about 45 days.
 If you’re denied, you can request an appeal.
 Enrollment in any of the MSPs must be renewed each year.